elenakor0/node-multi-agent/README.md

 # Multi-Agent Research System

-An intelligent research automation platform that combines AI agents to conduct comprehensive web research.
-The system uses OpenAI's function calling to intelligently route requests between research workflows and general conversation.
+An intelligent research automation platform that combines AI agents to conduct various workflows.
+The system uses OpenAI's function calling to intelligently route requests to agents.

 ## Features